ItsCubeTime/FastPBR/README.md

 # Contact

-You can reach me by either opening an issue or discussion here on Github, or sending a dm to me over Discord: danieljackson#0286
+You can reach me by either opening an issue or discussion here on Github, or sending a dm to me over Discord: danieljackson#0286 or saying hi in our Discord https://discord.gg/TD6qNA9y7H !

 # Intended workflow